bruce619/aetbackendapi/README.md

 # AET EMPLOYEE REST API TEST
 ##### The Employee Api collection manages employee data i.e create new employee data, get all employee data or an employee data, update an employee data, and delete an employee data.

-_You can run the collections locally with postman collection or \
+_You can run the collections locally with postman collection_

+## Check Out the published documentation

 [API Collection Link](https://documenter.getpostman.com/view/6979287/TzRLmqhQ)

 **But before you get to running it locally you might want to clone the repository and start up the docker container. \

 with: _"docker-compose up"_**

 **This will get you started also note the port 5342 for posgres might be lock so try running _"docker-compose up"_ again**